Overview

 Our work is not purely methodological.
 Among our current collaborations, we can highlight:

-• studying how root microbial communities affect potato health and response to environmental changes
+• how root microbial communities affect potato health and response to environmental changes

-• studying the effect of lung microbiome on health outcomes in cystic fibrosis patients
+• the effect of lung microbiome on health outcomes in cystic fibrosis patients

 Statistical view in deep learning